 Installing Smart Technology

-You can decrease your energy consumption if you use smart technology, especially if it’s integrated at fit out stage.
+You can decrease your energy consumption if you use smart technology, especially if it’s integrated at the fit out stage.

 The use of smart sensors can help to control light usage, monitor energy usage and provide feedback and advice on ways to reduce your office’s carbon footprint.
 Smart meters can be connected to heating, ventilation and air conditioning to track and control settings and to ensure that the system uses the minimum energy to achieve the maximum performance.